jacktherizzler/commitBot/README.md

 ## Applications

 - Can be used to slowly commit the files of a project.
-- Can be used to maintain GitHub streak
+- Can be used to maintain GitHub streak.